abrar2030/FinFlow/kafka/README.md

-# Enhanced Kafka Implementation for Financial Services
+# Kafka Implementation for Financial Services

 ## Overview

-This enhanced Kafka implementation provides a comprehensive, enterprise-grade solution specifically designed for financial services organizations.
+This Kafka implementation provides a comprehensive, enterprise-grade solution specifically designed for financial services organizations.
 It incorporates robust security measures, regulatory compliance features, and operational excellence practices that meet the stringent requirements of the financial industry.

 The implementation addresses critical concerns including data encryption, audit logging, compliance validation, secure authentication, and comprehensive monitoring.
 It has been designed to support various financial regulations including GDPR, PCI DSS, SOX, HIPAA, and FISMA.